Gas leaks can be incredibly dangerous – if you suspect there is a serious threat, you need to call in emergency services.

 The first step in addressing any gas leak concerns is to priories the safety of you and your property.
 Within this article, we’ll outline what to do, who to call and how you can prepare for emergency gas leaks.
 It is reassuring to know that qualified plumbers and emergency services are equipped with the skills and knowledge to identify the source of a gas leak and handle the situation.

 Gas leaks can be serious business.
-While most gas leaks are minor and caused by ageing pipes or appliances, there is a severe potential for gas leaks to pose a significant hazard to people and property.
+While most gas leaks are minor and caused by ageing pipes, appliances or gas hot water systems, there is a severe potential for gas leaks to pose a significant hazard to people and property.
 If you believe a gas leak could pose a risk to life or property, you should contact emergency services straight away on 000.
 They will tell you what to do if you smell gas in your house or street and be on their way.
 Reasons for calling emergency services could include:

 It is crucial that you tell the authorities all the information you have – regardless of how minor.
 Every piece of information can help emergency services identify the causes of the leak and secure the safety of everyone in the area.

 Emergencies may occur when there is a gas leak in the main pipeline; these are the pipes responsible for delivering gas to homes and buildings.
 They carry a significant volume of gas and, if undermined, must be attended to immediately.

 If you smell gas in your house, you should work quickly to determine if it is a major or minor leak.
 In an emergency, your primary concern should be ensuring the safety of yourself and those around you.
 If you can smell gas and do not feel safe, get out of your house and call emergency services.

 In most residential situations, the primary cause is usually due to an unattended or faulty appliance.
 Check all your appliances and make sure they are turned off.
 When checking for an emergency gas leak, you should: